Have you ever thought about how you would respond if a person with a disability came into your business and wanted to access your services?

 If any of the above situations describe you, I would like to speak to you and help you overcome the gap.
 Here are some things you will learn:

-• for seminaries, how to accommodate a person with disabilities in biblical language courses
+- for seminaries, how to accommodate a person with disabilities in biblical languages or other kinds of courses

 Full-length Presentations